camomile-project/mediaeval/proposal/README.md

 ```
 -->

-- Keeping in mind that baseline monomodal modules will be provided (*e.g.* speaker diarization, face detection and tracking), what category of people should the task be evaluated on:
-   * audible people (I am only interested in audio processing)
-   * visible people (I am only interested in video processing)
-   * people either audible or visible
-   * people both audible and visible (the task should be about the "multi" in "multimedia")

-- Keeping in mind that your algorithm must not rely on prior biometric models, what should be the size of the development set for parameter tuning?
-   * I don't need any development set.
-   * 5 hours.
-   * 10 hours.
-   * 20 hours.

-- Would you be interested in submitting contrastive runs using supervised person identification algorithms?
-   * yes
-   * no
+- We are planning a data set of ca. 200 hours of material.
+    * This is an adequate amount.
+    * I would like more or less data.
+(Please describe your view on the data set size.)

-- Keeping in mind that we will (very likely) not be able to annotate the whole test corpus, what do you think of only annotating videos with people that were actually buzzing (*e.g.* according to Google Trends) when the video was aired?
+ - We are thinking of asking participants to annotate videos with people who were the source of social media buzz (e.g., according to Google Trends) when the video was first broadcast.
+What do you think about this idea?
+(Please keep in mind, it is probably not feasible to annotate all of the data.)
-   * it is a good idea
-   * I'd rather annotate less videos but more people
-   * I'd rather annotate less people but more videos
-   * I have a better idea: ...........................................

-- Keeping in mind that we will (very likely) not be able to annotate the whole test corpus, what do you think of NOT annotating recurring TV anchors and journalists?
-   * I agree: there is no need to annotate anchors and journalists
+ - Participants are asked to provide a proof for each returned shot (e.g., a short excerpt of the test set showing the person AND its name at the same time).
+Do you think this will influence the design of your algorithms?
+If you have an opinion, please comment.

+   * Yes, sure
+   * Maybe
+   * No
-   * I disagree.
+   * Comments

 - How much time can you (or your team) devote to the a posteriori collaborative annotation?
-   * None
+   * Unfortunately, we wouldn't have time to help with annotation.
-   * 1 day
+   * 8 hours
-   * 2 days
+   * 16 hours
-   * a week
+   * 40 hours
-   * I annotate for fun - keep them coming!
+   * Other (please specify)

+- Is your participation affected by the languages included in the data (French and Catalan)?
+Recall that automatic speech transcription, optical character recognition and named entity detection will be provided for both the training and test sets.
+If you have an opinion, please comment.

 - If any additional comments, questions or suggestions about this task occurred to you while you were answering the detailed questions, it would be helpful if you could enter them here: